MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 Partial Least Squares (PLS) is another dimensionality reduction technique.
 Like PCA it creates linear combinations of the features (components) by projecting them onto a lower dimensional space.
 However, it searches for components that explain as much as possible of the covariance between X and Y, so it directly considers the relevance to Y in the process.
 Like PCA though, you still need to decide how many components to keep, and it can be hard to interpret if you want to understand the relationship of the original features with the outcome.

-## Statistical inference on the coefficients
+## Statistical inference

-An important distinction to make is whether your primary goal is to make a prediction, or to interpret associations.
-If your primary objective is to apply some treatment/change/action to new cases/customers based on the predicted outcome, then you have a prediction problem and will focus on the performance of your model in making those predictions (e.g. predicting the expected profit to decide whether to give a customer an incentive such as a discount).
-However, even in these cases, you will often still want some level of interpretation (e.g. legal/stakeholder requirements to explain predictions, or to identify issues/bias in the model that can be improved).
-If you are primarily interested in understanding past outcomes, and what features were most important in deciding the outcome, then you have an interpretation problem (e.g. identifying factors that drive a metric such as the number of active customers per month, or finding factors associated with high performance to understand who/what you should target for new acquisitions).
-For these problems, we care less about how well we can predict the outcome and more about the associations between some set of the features and the outcome.
-While we typically are interested in causal questions (how does feature X affect Y), we may only find what features are associated with the outcome using linear regression.

-### Standardised features

-If you want to compare the coefficients, then it's useful to put them all on the same scale by standardising the values before fitting the model (i.e. x - mean / std deviation).
-Then they can be ranked based on their absolute magnitude to understand which features have the largest effect on the outcome.
-Just keep in mind there's still the issue of whether the coefficients are unbiased, and you'll want to only consider those that are significant (covered later).
+When interpreting the coefficients, we typically have causal questions in mind (how does feature X affect Y), but we may only find what features are associated with the outcome using linear regression.
+However, this can still be very insightful, and spur further analysis to validate hypotheses.

-### Interpreting the coefficients
+### Coefficients

 Let's say we fit the following model: